Rosmaninho/Zotero-Dark-Theme/README.md

 6 - Start testing different pieces of code to change the defaults in the userchrome.css file.

-To implement a dark theme in the Note Editor (credit to 10cks) follow the following steps:
+To implement a dark theme in the Note Editor in Zotero 5 (credit to 10cks) follow the subsequent steps:

 1 - Start Zotero;